| | | | |

 • Cooking the rice separately and stirring it in keeps the rice moist and allows some of that broth to shine through!
 If you decide to make this with the rice inside the crockpot, keep in mind results may vary as the rice absorbs the moisture in the crockpot.

-• Rice doesn’t freeze well, so alternatively, you can add the rice to each individual serving and whatever Jambalaya you don’t eat within 3-5 days can be frozen in an air-tight container for up to 3 months!
+• Rice doesn’t always freeze well, so alternatively, you can add the rice to each individual serving and whatever Jambalaya you don’t eat within 3-5 days can be frozen in an air-tight container for up to 3 months!

 If you liked this one, check out some of my similar recipes!